quachan888/react-soloshop-nucamp-project/README.md

 -   React help me to build components which I can reuse multiple times.
 -   My project is an eCommerce website which has multiple cards presenting products (image, title, description, price, location...).
 By using React, I can just create only 1 component Card and then pass the data to that component.

-2. Expected List of React Components
+**2. Expected List of React Components**

-A brief list of the React Components you will need to develop for your application Brief justifications for including these components
+- A brief list of the React Components you will need to develop for your application
+- Brief justifications for including these components

 **Mainpage**